tinhnguyen20/breathe-cal/iterations/iter3-2.md

   A user can check off a precurated list of allergens that are saved w/ a marker
   - still to do -> authorization of placing a marker for authenticated users.
   - this feature was a lot larger and more complex than expected and probably could have been split

-  As an allergy sufferer, in order to personalize my experience with the application,

-    I should be able to create/sign-in to my personal account (finished but only with google)

 As an allergy sufferer with a user account, in order to further customize my experience, I should be able to favorite cities when I search, and be able to see these results in a view.
->>>>>>> 06f5e86980de3303753d91953e397fec7af6c767